Skip to main content

 File Watchers

-Poll directories for new/modified files matching glob patterns.
-Uses polling (not inotify) for Docker volume compatibility.
+Poll directories for new or modified files matching glob patterns.
+Polling, not inotify — required for Docker volume compatibility.

 # config/watchers.yaml